bhattlab/bhattlab_workflows/manual/binning.md

 --profile scg --jobs 999 --use-singularity --singularity-args '--bind /oak/,/labs/,/home' --use-conda
 ```

+### Comparing bins against references
+To compare your freshly minted bins against reference genomes from Genbank and MAG databases, run the `compare_bins_references.snakefile` pipeline.
+For each sample, this will compare the bin against the genbank and MAG databases with MASH.
+The top 50 matches will be passed into fastani, and the top 10 from there will get more careful nucmer alignments and dotplots.
+This pipeline relies on the directory structure output from the binning pipeline.
+The file `config_compare_bins_references.yaml` takes two inputs:
+ - base output directory from binnnig. expects one folder for each sample within this directory.
+This should be where you ran DASTool or Metabat
+ - sample file: one column, newline delimited for each sample this is just the sample name.
+There should be a folder in outdir_base for each sample name specified here.

 ### Running on Nanopore assemblies
 Change the `long_read` specification in the configfile and put your nanopore reads in the third column (just once).
 If you also have high-quality short read data, you could run this pipeline in the standard mode by providing your nanopore assembly and the short read pairs.
 This might be more accurate for depth/coverage calculations, but I'm not sure.